oh-ok-i-get-it/PyLZR/README.txt

         allowing the user to map keyboard keys (corresponding to the virtual MIDI) to various customizable modes in SoundSwitch.

-    * sound mode CUTOFF values being non-adjustable during runtime and requiring editing of source code
+    * further optimization is in-progress

 Keep in mind:

-    * because of the priority of functionality over non-essential features due to time constraints, this version is not fully optimized nor is the source code designed in a way that is preferable.
+    * because of the priority of functionality over non-essential features due to time constraints, this version is not fully optimized nor is the source code designed in a way that is entirely preferable.

-    * this version is mainly being kept as a record of the first functional version of PyLZR because it was successful for my first live venue gig
+    * this version is mainly being kept as a record of the first functional version of PyLZR because it was successful for my first live venue gig, with some improvements being made over time for those that prefer Python as their coding language (a C++ version is currently in development)

     * this version was only tested on MacOS 12.7.5 and later and has not been tested on Windows or Linux